dli12/AAAI23-Towards-Reliable-Item-Sampling-for-Recommendation-Evaluation/README.md

 Adaptive sampling can help rectify the issue with given only sapling rank $r^u_i$ to estimate its global $R^u_i$ and compute metric effectively.
 ### 3. How to use

+3.1 use 'adaptive/adaptive_sampling.py' to obtain the sample rank 3.2 use 'adaptive/adaptive_estimator.py' to estimate the global rank (distribution) As long as PR is obtained from 3.2, one can use 'NDCG_K' from 'estimator.utils.py' to approximate global NDCG metric, etc.